 Recommended Course: None

 This course is designed to serve as a foundation course for classes in the Agriculture and Natural Resources Department.
-As a foundation course, students will focus on the diversity of the agriculture industry as well as looking at the biological makeup of plants and animals.
-Students will get experience working with live animals (rabbits, guinea pigs, chickens, pigs, and much more) in the animal laboratory.
-Students will also have the opportunity to explore other aspects of the agriculture and natural resource industry such as forestry, wildlife management, and agriculture careers.
+As a foundation course, students will focus on the diversity of the agriculture industry by looking at as well as looking at the biological makeup of plants and animals.
+Students may have experience working with live animals (rabbits, guinea pigs, chickens, pigs, and much more) in the animal learning center.

 Classroom Links: